daiphuongngo/Safe-Roads-Competition-2022-SAS-Power-BI-Toronto-Police-Services-Geotab/README.md

 Finals projects must be submitted by 5:00 p.m.
 ET on Friday, March 4, 2022.
 Final presentations will be assessed by a panel of industry judges on Friday, March 11, 2022."

-For my group, we have chosen the Toronto case and we are currently working on that in `SAS` as the main tool.
+For my group of 2 people, we have chosen the Toronto case and we are currently working on that in `SAS` as the main tool.
 For me, I am also using `Power BI` to visualize dashboards which are inspired by the [Toronto Police Service's Annual Statistical Report Interactive Dashboards](https://data.torontopolice.on.ca/pages/asr-analytics).

 ## Tools: